ellaisys/aws-cognito/README.md

 >[!IMPORTANT]
 >In case of special characters, we are supporting all except the pipe character **|** for now.
+>We are working on making sure that pipe character is handled soon.

 ## Mapping Cognito User using Subject UUID

 The library maps the Cognito user subject UUID with the local repository.
 Everytime a new user is created in cognito, the sub UUID is mapped with the local user table with an user specified column name.

-The column in the local BD is identified with the config parameter `user_subject_uuid` with the default value set to `sub`.
+The column name in the local database is identified as `sub`.
+This can be changed and managed with the config parameter `user_subject_uuid`.
+The default value of the config is set to `sub`.

 However, to customize the column name in the local DB user table, you may do that with below setting fields to your `.env` file